OUR LOCAL OFFER

 How we involve all parents/carers in our setting

-We are a committee run preschool which puts parents /carers at the heart of the decision making process.
+We are a committee run preschool which puts parents /carers at the heart of the decision-making process.
 All parents/carers are welcome to join the committee.
 If they do not want this level of responsibility, they are welcome to help at fund raising events.
+AGM dates are advertised within the foyer and leaflets given to each child.

-Questionnaires are issued to parents annually which request information on ‘how are we doing?’.
-Completed forms are evaluated, acted upon where necessary and written feedback provided for all parents.
+Questionnaires are issued to parents annually which request information on ‘how are we doing?’ with the option of asking any questions, or making statements, anonymously.
+Additionally, the Senco distributes questionnaires to assess more specific targets are being met.
+All completed forms are evaluated, acted upon where necessary and written feedback provided for all parents within the next newsletter.

 Who to contact for further information

-For further information on our setting please contact Kay Humphreys – Manager or Angie Bonnen – SENCO on 07972810218 or email Kay@blackmorecommunitypreschool.co.uk.
+For further information on our setting please contact Angela Taylor or Angie Bonnen on 07972810218 or email firstname.lastname@example.org.

 For further information on the local offer in Essex visit www.essexlocaloffer.org.uk